lexcao/konverter/README.md

 * @Konvert.Filed
 * converter function by using converter (@By)
 * converter function by using raw string literal (@Code)
+* simple @Konvertable
+* auto generate code like @Konvert when processing @Konvertable

 todo:

 * refactoring all code till now
-* nested object and recursive processing
 * refactor contract to converter function
-* @KonvertConverter
 * @Konverter

 ---